piccolbo/autosig/README.rst

 a signature object, with two parameters.
 These are intialized with objects that define the checking and conversion that need to be performed on those parameters, independent of which function is going to use that signature.
-``check`` creates a function that uses its argument, a Callable or a type, to validate an argument (the callable called with the argument as its own argument must return true; the type must be the type of the argument).
+A type works as a validator, as does any callable that returns `True` when a value is valid, returns `False` or raises an exception otherwise.
 Finally, we repeat the definition of our three API function, attaching the signature just defined with a decorator and then skipping all the checking and conversion logic and going straight to the meat of the function!